 The best time to visit is in spring and winter for birds, and all year round for visits to the Burn `o Vat.

-Facilities include a visitor centre and toilets at Burn O' Vat, open daily throughout the year.
-The main car park is located at the Burn O' Vat Visitor Centre.
+There are toilets a short distance beyond the visitor centre, which are open all year.
+One of these toilets is wheelchair accessible and also has baby changing facilities.The main car park is located at the Burn O' Vat Visitor Centre.
 Paths are available to the Burn `o Vat, onto Parkin's Moss, around Loch Kinord, from Dinnet village and between Lochs Kinord and Davan.
-The paths are of varying standards.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.